ElevatedSensors/sensor-configs/static/bed-presence-mk1/getting-started.md

 2. Select a slat in the torso region, where most of your weight will be applied to the bed
 3. Orient the sensor with the circuit board/text facing up.
 4. Firmly attach the device using the provide screw.
 Pre-drill if necessary.
-5. Insert the sensors, then peal back the adhesive and affix the sensors to the bed slat.
+5. Insert the sensors, then peal the adhesive backing and affix the sensors to the bed slat.

 ## Automatic Sensor Calibration